One Day in Luxor: How to See the Valley of the Kings, Karnak, and More

 Colossi of Memnon

-On the way back from the Valley, the road passes the two 18-metre-high seated statues of Amenhotep III, the Colossi of Memnon.
+On the way back from the Valley, the road passes the two 18-meter-high seated statues of Amenhotep III, the Colossi of Memnon.
 They stood in front of a mortuary temple that has since been almost entirely dismantled.
 A 10-minute stop here requires no entrance fee.

 Afternoon (14:00–18:00) — East Bank — Karnak Temple & Luxor Temple